awslabs/amazon-sagemaker-workshop/README.md

 ### 3. Accessing the Notebook Instance

 1. Wait for the server status to change to **InService**.
-This will take a few minutes.
+This will take several minutes, possibly five.

 ![Access Notebook](./images/Picture4.png)